Integrable systems, toric degenerations and Okounkov bodies: Continuity of the gradient-Hamiltonian flow

 \section{Continuity of the gradient-Hamiltonian flow}

 {The main result of this (technical) section is Theorem~\ref{th-flow-continuous}, the proof of which depends on a subtle generalization of the famous ``\L{}ojasiewicz gradient inequality''.
 The point of the theorem is to prove that for a small enough parameter $\epsilon > 0$, the flow $\phi_{\epsilon}$ of the gradient-Hamiltonian vector field on $\X$, which is a priori not defined at all points of $X_\epsilon$, can be extended to a continuous function on all of $X_\epsilon$.
-(The continuity is with respect to the classical topology.) }
+(The continuity is with respect to the classical topology.) } We refer the reader to the paper of Lerman \cite{Lerman} for background, where we learned about gradient flows in the context of symplectic geometry.

 {In what follows we continue to place the hypotheses on the family $\X$ and its K\"ahler structure from Sections~\ref{sec-grad-Hamiltonian} and~\ref{sec-flatness-cri-pts}.
-Specifically, we assume that} $\pi: \X \to \c$ is a flat family of irreducible varieties where $\X \subset \p^N \times \c$ and {the projection $\pi$ to the second factor is proper with respect to the classical topologies on $\X$ and $\c$.} We also assume that $\X$ is smooth away from the singular locus of $X_0$. {We fix a K\"ahler form $\tilde{\omega}$ on $\X$ which is the restriction of a product K\"ahler form on $\p^N \times \c$ of the form $\Omega \times \left(\frac{i}{2} dz \wedge d\bar{z}\right)$ where $\Omega$ is a Fubini-Study K\"ahler structure on $\p^N$.
-Recall that $\phi_t$ is the flow associated to the gradient-Hamiltonian vector field defined in Section~\ref{sec-grad-Hamiltonian} and $U_0$ is the open set $X_0 \setminus (X_0 \cap Z)$ where $Z$ is the closed set consisting of the union of the singular locus of $\X$ and the critical set of $\Re(\pi)$.
+Specifically, we assume that} $\pi: \X \to \c$ is a flat family of irreducible varieties where $\X \subset \p^N \times \c$ as an algebraic subvariety and $\pi$ is the restriction of the projection to the second factor.
+We also assume that $\X$ is smooth away from the singular locus of $X_0$.
+We fix a K\"ahler form $\tilde{\omega}$ on $\X$ which is the restriction of a product K\"ahler form on $\p^N \times \c$ of the form $\Omega \times \left(\frac{i}{2} dz \wedge d\bar{z}\right)$ where $\Omega$ is a Fubini-Study K\"ahler structure on $\p^N$.
+Recall that $\phi_t$ is the flow associated to the gradient-Hamiltonian vector field defined in Section~\ref{sec-grad-Hamiltonian} and $U_0$ is the open set $X_0 \setminus (X_0 \cap Z)$ where $Z$ is the closed set consisting of the union of the singular locus of $\X$ and the critical set of $\pi$.
 Also recall that by Lemma~\ref{lem-flow-grad-Hamiltonian} and Corollary~\ref{cor-flow-grad-Hamiltonian} we know there exists an $\epsilon>0$ such that $U_\epsilon := \phi_{-\epsilon}(U_0)$ is open and dense in $X_\epsilon$.
-In the theorem below we assume without loss of generality that $\epsilon<1$. }